 A: According to RCW 46.20.515, in order to obtain a motorcycle license in Washington, you must pass an endorsement examination that tests your ability to perform "maneuvers necessary for on-street operation, including emergency braking and turning as may be required to avoid an impending collision."
 The examination may be administered by an entity contracted under RCW 46.20.520.
 Furthermore, you may not need to take the examination if you have completed a voluntary motorcycle operator training and education program authorized under RCW 46.20.520.
 You may also have the exam waived if you have completed a private motorcycle skills education course certified under RCW 46.81A.020.

 A: Yes.
 As of July 28th, 2019, motorcycles are required to have mandatory liability insurance.
-This is outlined in RCW 46.30.020, a motorcycle operator must have a liability policy with acceptable limits as defined by RCW 46.29.090 along with written proof of insurance.
+This is outlined in RCW 46.30.020, which states that a motorcycle operator must have a liability policy with acceptable limits as defined by RCW 46.29.090 along with written proof of insurance.
 Insurance identification must be presented to a law enforcement officer when requested; otherwise, refusal may be construed as not having a license, which is treated as a traffic infraction and carries penalties.
 Motor scooters and mopeds are still exempt from the law.

 A: No. According to RCW 46.61.608 (4), "no person shall operate a motorcycle between lanes of traffic or between adjacent lines or rows of vehicles."

 A: Yes, but no more than two motorcycles can share a lane side-by-side.